Solar

 What the ITC Covers

-For a full breakdown of every available incentive — including SRECs, property tax exemptions, and utility rebates — see our comprehensive Solar Incentives & Tax Credits 2026 guide.
+For a full breakdown of every available incentive — including SRECs, property tax exemptions, and utility rebates — see our comprehensive Green Energy Tax Credits 2026 guide.

 State Tax Credits, Rebates, and Net Metering

-Beyond the federal ITC, more than 30 states offer additional solar incentives ranging from state income tax credits to cash rebates and strong net metering policies.
+With the federal residential credit no longer a default assumption for new 2026 homeowner systems, state and utility incentives matter more.
+More than 30 states offer programs ranging from state income tax credits to cash rebates and strong net metering policies.
 These can reduce net installation cost by another 10–30% in the best-incentive states.
-Below is a snapshot of leading state programs as of 2026.

 StateState Tax CreditAdditional IncentiveNet Metering Strength